 A Stock Keeping Unit, or SKU, is an alphanumeric code used by online or retail stores to identify a specific product.
 SKUs are often on scannable bar codes and represent different product characteristics such as color, size, and brand, and are used for inventory management.

 A SKU can be any series of numbers that you choose.
 Unlike a Universal Product Code (UPC), SKUs are not universal; instead, each retailer has its own set of SKUs.

 There is no rule about creating SKUs, but make sure that everyone at your company understands your SKU system; SKUs are meant to be easily read, as opposed to barcodes or UPCs that often need equipment or software to break down.

-Shopify gives the following example for a SKU:
+Shopify gives the following example for a SKU number: